Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/bitwise-operator-visualization/README.md

     operation = operation.lower()
 ```

 Note that the `operation` argument is immediately converted to lowercase.
-This will allow our table-builder to handle word arguments as well as symbol arguments all in a standardized way.
+This will allow our DataFrame to handle word arguments as well as symbol arguments all in a standardized way.

-The table is then populated with a `match`-`case` tree.
-For each x-y pair, the results of their bitwise operation is stored at their intersection in the `DataFrame`.
+The DataFrame is then populated with a `match`-`case` tree.
+For each x-y pair, the result of their bitwise operation is stored at their intersection in the `DataFrame`.

 ```python
     match operation: